-- Use “appropriate” testimonials for the target audience.
 Many sites have multiple target audiences – so doesn’t it make sense that the testimonials should be focused around whatever audience you’re targeting?
-For example, Constant Contact has separate pages for the main industries they service, and each page has a testimonial from that market (here’s an example.)
+For example, Constant Contact used to have separate pages for the main industries they service, and each page had a testimonial from that vertical.
 That’s much more powerful than, say, a real estate agent testimonial on the “non-profit” page – or a spa owner testimonial on the “sports and recreation” page.

 It’s great when a prospect says, “Thanks.
 You’ve increased my business.”
 It’s even better when they say, “You’ve helped us increase our conversion rates by 27%, which brought in over $50,000 so far.”

 When you’re asking for the testimonial, ask for examples and stats – how did your work (or your product) make your client’s life better?
 What kind of conversion lift did they see?
 What specific improvements did they experience?
 When the testimonial provides details and tells a story, prospects will read it and think, “If this company was able to help these people, I bet they can help me too!”

 Finally, what’s the best time to ask for a testimonial?

 After you’ve done something that rocked your client’s world.
 According to the psychological theory of reciprocity, people are more apt to provide a testimonial right after they’ve see results.
 That is, since you’ve done something fantastic for them, they are more than happy to do something nice for you.